Texiwill/aac-lib/base/README.md

 based Linux distribution.

 #### vcli
-Installs vSphere CLI if the .tar.gz file exists in the directory with the aac-base installers.
+Installs vSphere CLI if the appropriate .tar.gz file exists in the directory with the aac-base installers.

+#### ovftool
+Installs ovftool if the appropriate .bundle.gz file exists in the directory with the aac-base installers.

 #### vma
-Installs both the powercli and vcli to create a vSphere Management Appliance.
+Installs powercli, ovftool, and vcli to create a vSphere Management Appliance.
 The same requirements exist for vSphere CLI as it calls the same script.